 Macrofauna biomass

 Once the sediment cores were recovered, the supernatant water above the sediment surface was siphoned carefully through a 300-µm sieve.
-Then, the top 10 cm of the sediments were extruded by an extruder and washed with 5 µm filtered seawater through the same 300-µm sieve as suggested by Montagna et al. (2017).
-Later, the remaining sediment was kept in a 250 mL specimen jar with an equal volume of 10% buffered formalin (with borax, sodium tetraborate Na2B4O7, and 1 g L-1 Rose Bengal) to fix the samples for at least 24 hours.
+Then, the top 10 cm of the sediments, where the macrofauna may dwell, were extruded by an extruder and washed with 5 µm filtered seawater through the same 300-µm sieve as suggested by Montagna et al. (2017).
+Later, the remaining sediment was kept in a 250 ml specimen jar with an equal volume of 10% buffered formalin (with borax, sodium tetraborate Na2B4O7, and 1 g/ l Rose Bengal) to fix the samples for at least 24 hours.
 Macrobenthos samples were sorted and enumerated into major taxonomic groups using a stereo sorting microscope (Olympus® SZ61; 0.67-4.5X zoom) and then permanently-preserved in 70% ethanol.
 The body volume of macrofauna specimens was estimated by the same length-width relationship as eq.2.

 For the common taxa such as polychaetes and nematodes, the conversion factor was from the previous study (i.e., Warwick and Gee, 1984).
 For the taxa whose conversion factors were unavailable, the biovolume was calculated from length and width using the nearest geometric shapes (e.g., cone shape: scaphopods; cylinder shape: aplacophorans, sipunculans, and nemerteans; ellipsoid shape: ophiuroids and asteroids.)
 The biovolume was also converted into wet weight by assuming a specific gravity of 1.13 (Warwick and Gee, 1984) and then multiplied by 4.3 % to obtain the organic carbon content (Rowe, 1983).
 Finally, the OC stock of macrofauna was divided by the sampling area and then converted to the unit of mg C/ m2.